-Chickpeas, also called garbanzo beans, are one of the oldest consumed crops in the world and remain one of the most popular today across nearly every continent.
-Chickpeas have been a part of certain traditional diets for over 7,500 years!
+Chickpeas, also called garbanzo beans, are one of the oldest consumed crops in the world.
+In fact, they have been a part of certain traditional diets for over 7,500 years, and it’s not hard to see why when you take into account the benefits of chickpeas nutrition.

 Chickpeas Nutrition Facts